YouHaveTrouble/minecraft-optimization/README.md

 Enable this to hide ores from x-rayers.
 For detailed configuration of this feature check out [Stonar96's recommended settings](https://docs.papermc.io/paper/anti-xray).
 Enabling this will actually decrease performance, however it is much more efficient than any anti-xray plugin.
 In most cases the performance impact will be negligible.

-#### remove-corrupt-tile-entities

-`Good starting value: true`

-Change this to `true` if you're getting your console spammed with errors regarding tile entities.
-This will remove any tile entities that cause the error instead of ignoring it.
-If you get frequent warnings about tile entities, investigate why they are breaking.
-This is not a solution to the root issue.

 #### nether-ceiling-void-damage-height

 `Good starting value: 127`